eromatiya/A-Personal-Arch-Installation-Guide/README.md

 			Save and exit.

-		+ Encrypted filesystem - LUKS/LVM
+		+ Encrypted filesystem

 			Remember the two-types of initramfs earlier?
 Each type needs a specific kernel parameters.
-So there's also a two type of entries here:
+So there's also a two type of entries here.
+Remember that `volume` is the volume group name and `/dev/mapper/volume-root` is the path to `/`.

-			- `udev`-based initramfs
+			- udev-based initramfs

 				```
 				title Arch Linux